ruizca/pxsas/README.rst

 The output messages from the SAS tasks are captured through the python logging system.
+The messages are included at the logging level defined bt the parameter `verbosity_level`.
+For example:

+    >> pxsas.run("cifbuild", calindexset="ccf.cif", verbosity_level=logging.DEBUG)

+will include the output messages of the task as DEBUG messages.
+By default the logging level is INFO.
+For not capturing the messages through the logging system, use `verbosity_level=0`.

 If the task runs succesfully, ``pxsas.run`` returns the output text as a string.
 By default, if an error happens during execution, and exception is raised.
 If the keyword argument ``raise_error`` is set to False, then no exception is raised and it just returns